Empirical-org-Archive/Documentation/Compass/API-Design/API Docs.md

 # API Docs

+## High level overview

+Compass is our LMS for assigning activities and viewing results.
+The Compass database contains a link to every single activity.
+For example, we currently feature 150 activities, and Compass stores the name of each activity, a description of the activity, and a link to that activity.
+The application, Quill Grammar, contains all of the data about the lesson (the prompts, the practice questions, etc.)

+- Lesson data is stored in Compass and is parsed by Quill.
+- quill queries api through that data
+- lesson passes id used to look up that information

 ## Setup Oauth

 Currently, you must work with a Quill admin to create your oauth account.
 Send